zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-monitor-chart.md

     const monitorChartViewModel = MonitorChart.create(bladeOrPartContainer, monitorChartOptions);
     ```

+<a name="monitor-chart-the-monitorchart-v2-control"></a>
+### The monitorChart V2 control

-The code can plot more than one chart while referencing the control.
+The monitorChart V2 control can plot more than one metric on the chart while it is referenced.
 Also, it can plot multiple metrics for each chart.

-For a complete list of the options that can be sent to the control, see  `Fx/Controls/MonitorChart` module in the  `Fx.d.ts` file of the project.
-You can also view the interfaces directly in the PortalFx repository, as in the example located at [https://ms.portal.azure.com/?Microsoft_Azure_Playground=true#blade/Microsoft_Azure_Playground/ControlsIndex/MonitorChartPlayground](https://ms.portal.azure.com/?Microsoft_Azure_Playground=true#blade/Microsoft_Azure_Playground/ControlsIndex/MonitorChartPlayground).
+You can specify the dimensions by which to segment the data, and you can specify sets of filters with which to filter the data.
+The code sample that adds the V2 control to an extension is located at `<dir>\Client\V2\Preview\MonitorChartV2\MonitorChartV2Blade.ts`.
+It is also in the working copy located at [https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/monitorchartv2](https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/monitorchartv2) and in the following example.

+    ```typescript
+    import * as MonitorChart from "Fx/Controls/MonitorChart";
+    ...

+    // Create the MonitorChart options
+    const timespan: MonitorChart.Timespan = {
+        relative: {
+            durationMs: 1 * 60 * 60 * 1000 // 1 hour
+        }
+    };
+    const chartDefinition: MonitorChart.ChartDefinition = {
+        metrics: [
+            {
+                name: "testMetric1",
+                resourceMetadata: { resourceId: "test/resource/id" }
+            }
+        ]
+    };
+    const monitorChartOptions: MonitorChart.Options = {
+        charts: [ chartDefinition ],
+        timespan: timespan
+    };

+    // Create the MonitorChart viewmodel
+    const monitorChartViewModel = MonitorChart.create(bladeOrPartContainer, monitorChartOptions);
+    ```
 <a name="monitor-chart-legacy-blade-usage"></a>
 ### Legacy Blade Usage